Motorcycle Base Camp Touring

 Mt.
 Vernon, WA

 Riding Chuckanut Drive, Whidbey Island, Mt.
-Baker, Winthrop are all great ways to spend the day.
+Baker, and Winthrop are all great ways to spend the day.
 For a base camp you could choose a simple motel or perhaps grab a cabin or two at Bay View State Park.

 PT/October ‘24